 Pulmonary blood flow

-- Pulmonary circulation: the blood flow is equivalent to cardiac output (∼ 5 L/min)
+- Blood flow is equivalent to cardiac output (∼ 5 L/min).

 - Distribution of blood flow: depends on the position of the body and is precisely regulated in relation to the ventilation to optimize gas exchange

 |Apical segments||Lowest||Alveolar pressure > arterial pressure > venous pressure|

 |Middle segments||Medium||Arterial pressure > alveolar pressure > venous pressure|

 |Basal segments||Highest||Arterial pressure > venous pressure > alveolar pressure|

 - The pulmonary circulation can be regulated to match the ventilation of the alveoli in order to optimize gas exchange.